Write a Playbook with Oracle Linux Automation Engine

 ansible-playbook -i inventory hello.yml -u opc

-The command should complete successfully and print out the debug message.
+If everything works, the command completes successfully and prints out the debug message.

 Example output: